Learn - Troubleshooting

 - Different period.
 The Reports tab keeps its own period choice, separate from your sense of “this month” on the Planner.
 Confirm the period and the date range match what you are comparing against.

 - The Reports total includes resolved events at their actual amount.
-On Cash Flow Bar Chart, Flow Diagram, and All Expenses by Category, a resolved event uses the amount it actually closed at (the sum of its transactions, or the planned amount when it was resolved without transactions), drawn with a diagonal stripe pattern.
+On the Cash Flow Analysis charts (Bar Chart and Flow Diagram) and All Expenses by Category, a resolved event uses the amount it resolved at (the sum of its transactions, the matched amount, or the planned amount when it was resolved without transactions), drawn with a diagonal stripe pattern.
 The Planner’s planned total uses the planned amount.

 I cannot make my budget public